Dallastown, Pennsylvania

-Dallastown is a borough in York County, Pennsylvania.
-It is a suburb of York.
-The population was 4,049 at the 2010 census.
+Dallastown is a borough in York County, Pennsylvania, United States.
+The population was 4,187 at the 2020 census.
+It is part of the York–Hanover metropolitan area.

 History

-Dallastown was named after George M. Dallas of Philadelphia (Vice President of the United States during the Polk administration) during the presidential campaign of 1844.
-Dallastown was incorporated April 1866.
+Settled in 1736, the town was renamed after George M. Dallas of Philadelphia (Vice President of the United States during the Polk administration) during the presidential campaign of 1844.
+Dallastown was incorporated as a borough in April 1866.

 President Lyndon Johnson visited Dallastown in 1966 as part of the town's centennial celebration.

 Geography

-According to the U.S. Census Bureau, the borough has a total area of 0.8 sqmi, all of it land.
+According to the U.S. Census Bureau, the borough has a total area of 0.8 sqmi, all land.